typelevel/Laika/docs/markup.md

 * [Transformation Basics] for using reStructuredText in Laika.

-* The following sections below for an overview on how implement extensions for reStructuredText
+* The following sections below for an overview on how to implement extensions for reStructuredText

 [rst home]: http://docutils.sourceforge.net/rst.html